victorca25/traiNNer/README.md

 -   [TorchIO](https://github.com/fepegar/torchio): For 3D medical imaging

 ## Postscript
+-   This repository is the result of merging [jbohnslav](https://github.com/jbohnslav/opencv_transforms) and [YU-Zhiyang](https://github.com/YU-Zhiyang/opencv_transforms_torchvision) repositories which had the same purpose, and my own OpenCV-based augmentations from [BasicSR](https://github.com/victorca25/BasicSR), in order to allow to refactor the project's data flow and streamline to use the Torchvision's API as a standard.
+This enables changing or combining different base frameworks (OpenCV, Pillow/Pillow-SIMD, etc) only by modifying the imported library and also to easily switch to other replacements like [Kornia](https://github.com/kornia/kornia), [Albumentations](https://github.com/albumentations-team/albumentations), or [Rising](https://github.com/PhoenixDL/rising), based on the user's needs.
 -   Part of the intention of this merge between jbohnslav's and YU-Zhiyang's projects was to bugfix and allow the authors to more easily incorporate the changes back themselves if they are useful and also to allow to decouple the augmentations code from BasicSR, so it's easier to add more augmentations or even change the backend like in DinJerr's [fork](https://github.com/DinJerr/BasicSR), based on [wand](https://github.com/emcconville/wand)+[ImageMagick](https://imagemagick.org/).
 -   Each backend has it's pros and cons, but important points to consider when choosing are: available augmentation types, performance, external dependencies, features (for example, Kornia's differentiable augmentations) and user preference (all previous points being equal).